 - The University Ombudsman

-- Cornell United Religious Work Chaplains (pastoral counseling for students, staff, and faculty)
+- The director of Cornell United Religious Work (CURW) and the chaplains (pastoral counseling for students, staff, and faculty)

-- The Advocacy Center of Tompkins County (off campus resource for students, staff, and faculty)
+- The Tompkins County Advocacy Center (off campus resource for students, staff, and faculty)

 - (607) 277-5000 (24/7 hotline)